Modi to name BJP head Amit Shah as finance minister: media

 NEW DELHI (Reuters) - Prime Minister Narendra Modi is set to name Amit Shah, the president of his Hindu nationalist Bharatiya Janata Party (BJP), as his new finance minister, according to several Indian media reports.

-As Modi’s right-hand man and long-time strategist, Shah showed his acumen as a strategist by masterminding the BJP’s landslide spring election victory.
+As Modi’s right-hand man and long-time strategist, Shah showed his acumen by masterminding the BJP’s landslide spring election victory.

 But there are questions about his lack of central government experience and financial background, especially at a time when growing signs of weakness in Asia’s third-largest economy mean a trusted hand is needed at the finance policy helm.